Barkhausen-Institut/Ninjapie/README.md

 ```Python
 env.c_exe(gen, out='hello', ins=env.glob(gen, '*.c'))
 ```
 Note however that globbing has the side effect that the required build steps might change on added or removed files.
-For that reason, Ninjapie records the glob patterns and regenerates the ninja build file whenever any file is added or removed.
+For that reason, Ninjapie records the glob patterns and regenerates the Ninja build file whenever any file is added or removed.
 In other words, using `Env.glob` is a trade-off between more convenience and faster builds, because Ninjapie needs to perform additional checks for globs.
 Therefore, using globbing extensively might cause a measurable overhead.
-Note that this also means that *only* this function should be used for globbing, because all other ways bypass Ninjapie and therefore lead to potentially outdated ninja build files.
+Note that this also means that *only* this function should be used for globbing, because all other ways bypass Ninjapie and therefore lead to potentially outdated Ninja build files.

 # Examples

 You can find several examples in the `tests` directory.
-They show how Ninjapie can be used for several language, demonstrate the features of Ninjapie, and verify its correctness.
+They show how Ninjapie can be used for several languages, demonstrate the features of Ninjapie, and verify its correctness.

 # Limitations

 - Ninjapie is currently focused on Linux.
 The API should be general enough so that it can be adapted for other platforms, but this has not been done yet.
 - Currently there is only builtin support for Assembler, C, C++, and Rust.
 - In general, the feature set is currently minimal.
 While this is also good news, it means that it might not have builtin support for some use case you have.
-However, as custom rules and build edges can be created and Ninjapie is Python-based, support for these use cases can be implemented on top.
+However, as custom rules and build edges can be created and Ninjapie is Python-based, support for these use cases can be implemented on top (see `tests/latex` as an example).